The heme precursor protoporphyrin accumulates in the bone marrow, red blood cells, and other tissues, including skin.

 Symptoms usually start in childhood.
 Severe skin pain and swelling develop soon after even brief exposure to sunlight.
 Crusting may develop around the lips and on the back of the hands after prolonged sun exposure.
 Because blistering and scarring do not occur, doctors usually do not recognize the disorder.

 If skin protection is chronically neglected, rough, thickened, and leathery skin (lichenification) may develop, especially over the knuckles.
 Deep grooves may develop around the mouth (carp mouth).

-People with X-linked protoporphyria tend to have more severe reactions to sunlight and more severe liver disease than those with erythropoietic protoporphyria.
+People with X-linked protoporphyria tend to have higher levels of protoporphyrin in their red blood cells, plasma, and other tissues and, therefore, more severe reactions to sunlight and more severe liver disease than those with erythropoietic protoporphyria.

 Children in whom erythropoietic protoporphyria and X-linked protoporphyria is unrecognized may develop psychosocial problems because they inexplicably refuse to go outdoors.
 The fear or anticipation of pain may be so distressing that children become nervous, tense, aggressive, or develop feelings of detachment from the surroundings or even suicidal thoughts.